Azure/azure-sdk-for-net/README.md

 For tutorials, samples, quick starts, and other documentation, go to [Azure for .NET Developers](https://docs.microsoft.com/dotnet/azure/).

+For a list of changes made between releases, refer to the [change log](sdk/tables/Azure.Data.Tables/CHANGELOG.md).

 ## Packages available
 Each service might have a number of libraries available from each of the following categories:
 * [Client - New Releases](#client-new-releases)